kikito/bump.lua/README.md

 Moves a the given imaginary rectangle towards goalX and goalY, providing a list of collisions as they happen *in that straight path*.

+`item` can be nil.
+If `item` is provided, it is ignored in this collsion test.

 This method is useful mostly when creating new collision responses, although it could be also used as a query method.

 You could use this method to implement your own collision response algorithm (this was the only way to do it in prevous versions of bump)

+## Custom response function
 ```lua
 bump.responses.touch
 bump.responses.cross